kristenwilson/billy/README.md

 ```python
 python3 bulk_ill.py you@university.edu file.csv -p 'Pickup Location'
 ```
+Use `-t` to run the script in test mode.
+This will output a list of transactions and errors to review before submitting.

+Valid pickup locations include: 'Hill', 'Hunt', 'Design', 'Natural Resources', 'Veterinary Medicine', 'Textiles', 'METRC', 'Distance/Extension'.

 ## Data files
 Place any files you want to process in the 'data_files' folder.
-(This folder also contains some teplates and test files.)
+(This folder also contains some templates and test files.)

 The file you use with this script must be a plaintext .csv file.
 It can include a combination of book and article request data.
 Each row must contain the required fields as defined by the value in the 'type' field.